-Manny McIntyre was born in 1918 near Fredericton.
-As a child he began playing both ice hockey and baseball.
-He played shinny, a form of pick-up hockey, on frozen ponds with wooden pucks.
-He was a professional athlete who played both hockey and baseball.
+Born near Fredericton in 1918, Manny McIntyre grew up playing ice hockey and baseball.
+As a child, he played shinny, a type of pick-up hockey, on frozen ponds using wooden pucks.
+He went on to become a professional athlete in both sports.

-Vincent Churchill “Manny” McIntyre played in the Porcupine Mines Senior Hockey League, where he was first teamed with brothers Ossie and Herb Carnegie.
-They formed the first recorded all black line in hockey history.
-The trio became known as the “Black Aces”.
-The trio gained notoriety in North America and moved to France to play for Racing Club de Paris, becoming the first professional black players to play in Europe.
-The Black Aces became a big draw while playing in Europe attracting large crowds for each of their games.
-Including a game against the British National team which drew 20,612 spectators, which set an ice hockey attendance record in France.
-When the season ended they were offered a contract to stay in with the team, but chose to return to North America joining the Sherbrooke Saints of the Quebec Senior Hockey League (QSHL) for the 1948–49 season.
+Vincent Churchill “Manny” McIntyre joined the Porcupine Mines Senior Hockey League, where he first teamed up with brothers Ossie and Herb Carnegie.
+They formed the first documented all-black line in hockey history, known as the “Black Aces.”
+Gaining fame in North America, the trio moved to France to play for Racing Club de Paris, becoming the first professional black players in Europe.
+The Black Aces attracted large crowds, including a record-setting game against the British National team with 20,612 spectators.
+After the season, they were offered a contract to stay but chose to return to North America, joining the Sherbrooke Saints of the Quebec Senior Hockey League (QSHL) for the 1948–49 season.

-Upon joining the QSHL they became the first all-black line in professional history.
-For the 1949–50 season McIntyre moved to the Moncton Hawks of the Maritime Major Hockey League (MMHL).
-He set a career high in goals with 36.
-In 1950 he was traded to the Saint John Beavers, where he moved from a winger to defence.
-According to the Society for International Hockey Research McIntyre compiled 187 goals, 278 assists, for 465 points in 468 games played during his career.
+As members of the QSHL, they became the first all-black line in professional history.
+McIntyre later played for the Moncton Hawks of the Maritime Major Hockey League (MMHL) during the 1949–50 season, scoring a career-high 36 goals.
+In 1950, he was traded to the Saint John Beavers and switched from winger to defense.
+According to the Society for International Hockey Research, McIntyre scored 187 goals, made 278 assists, and accumulated 465 points in 468 games throughout his career.

-McIntyre’s baseball career was similar to his hockey career as he moved from league to league with regularity.
-He began playing with Fredericton Capitals of the New Brunswick Senior Baseball League, before moving on to Nova Scotia.
-Playing as a shortstop McIntyre set a career high .385 batting average in 1943 playing for the Halifax Shipyards.
-The following season he helped the Shipyards win a Halifax Defense Baseball League championship.
-McIntyre played for Trois-Rivieres team in the Quebec Provincial League in 1945.
+McIntyre’s baseball career saw him play in various leagues.
+He started with the Fredericton Capitals of the New Brunswick Senior Baseball League before moving to Nova Scotia.
+As a shortstop, he achieved a career-high .385 batting average in 1943 while playing for the Halifax Shipyards.
+The next season, he helped the Shipyards win a Halifax Defense Baseball League championship.
+McIntyre played for the Trois-Rivieres team in the Quebec Provincial League in 1945.

-For the 1946 season he signed a contract with the Sherbrooke Canadiens a farm team of the St. Louis Cardinals, thereby becoming the first Black Canadian to sign a professional baseball contract.
-He later became the first Black Canadian to play professional baseball as he hit .310 with one home run and two doubles in 30 games, collecting 40 hits in 129 at-bats for Sherbrooke.
+In 1946, he signed a contract with the Sherbrooke Canadiens, a St. Louis Cardinals farm team, making him the first Black Canadian to sign a professional baseball contract.
+He later became the first Black Canadian to play professional baseball, hitting .310 with one home run and two doubles in 30 games, accumulating 40 hits in 129 at-bats for Sherbrooke.

-After his playing career McIntyre worked at the Dorval International Airport.
-He was elected into the New Brunswick Sports Hall of Fame in 1997.
-McIntyre died on June 13, 2011 in Quebec at the age of 92.
-In 2015, McIntyre was posthumously inducted into the Canada’s Sports Hall of Fame.
+After retiring, McIntyre worked at Dorval International Airport.
+He was inducted into the New Brunswick Sports Hall of Fame in 1997 and passed away on June 13, 2011, in Quebec at the age of 92.
+In 2015, McIntyre was posthumously inducted into Canada’s Sports Hall of Fame.